mattpotter234/multipeer-webcall/README.md

         1. Input 'Nickname'
         2. Input given room ID into 'ID to Call'
         3. Click 'Join'
-        3. Wait for Answer -> injected into room
+        3. Wait for Answer -> inject into room